raspiblitz/raspiblitz/README.md

 Channels autopilot is very useful to get started transacting swiftly if you're a newbie as the channels are generated for you.
 It is very likely that after a while, once you will have a hang of the concept of channels and how they work that you will not need channels autopilot anymore.

 Beware that presently toggling the Channels Autopilot setting will trigger a reboot of your Raspiblitz.
-It is not a problem per se, just a bit of waist of time [Improvement request #1953](https://github.com/rootzoll/raspiblitz/issues/1953)
+It is not a problem per se, just a bit of waste of time [Improvement request #1953](https://github.com/rootzoll/raspiblitz/issues/1953)

 ##### Accept Keysend